ably/ably-java/README.md

 A Java Realtime and REST client library for [Ably Realtime](https://www.ably.io), the realtime messaging and data delivery service.

+## Supported Platforms

+This SDK supports the following platforms:

+**Java:** Java 7+

+**Android:** android-19 or newer as a target SDK, android-16 or newer as a target platform

+We regression-test the library against a selection of Java and Android platforms (which will change over time, but usually consists of the versions that are supported upstream).
+Please refer to [.travis.yml](./.travis.yml) for the set of versions that currently undergo CI testing..

+We'll happily support (and investigate reported problems with) any reasonably-widely-used platform, Java or Android.
+If you find any compatibility issues, please [do raise an issue](https://github.com/ably/ably-java/issues/new) in this repository or [contact Ably customer support](https://support.ably.io/) for advice.

 ## Documentation

 Visit https://www.ably.io/documentation for a complete API reference and more examples.